Kamala Harris: Personal life

 In the 1990s, Harris dated Willie Brown, Speaker of the California Assembly (1980–1995) and then mayor of San Francisco (1996–2004).
 Although still technically married, Brown had been separated from his wife for over a decade during his relationship with Harris.
 In 2001, Harris briefly dated talk show host Montel Williams.

 Harris met her husband, attorney Doug Emhoff, through a mutual friend who set them up on a blind date in 2013.
 Emhoff, who was born in a Jewish family, was an entertainment lawyer who became partner-in-charge at Venable LLP's Los Angeles office.
 Harris and Emhoff married on August 22, 2014, in Santa Barbara, California.
 Harris is stepmother to Emhoff's two children, Cole and Ella, from his previous marriage to the film producer Kerstin Emhoff.
 As of August 2024, Harris and her husband had an estimated net worth of $8 million.

 Harris is a Baptist, holding membership of the Third Baptist Church of San Francisco, a congregation of the American Baptist Churches USA.
 She is a member of The Links, an invitation-only social and service organization of prominent Black American women.
 Harris is a gun owner.

 Public image

 Though the public had an unfavorable view of Harris as vice president, setting a record low, her public image improved after Biden withdrew his candidacy for reelection.
-Notably, her approval rating rose 13% among Democrats.
+Her approval rating rose 13% among Democrats.